-Obtaining a Residence Permit in Romania can sometimes be difficult for the people that are citizens of a country that is not part of the European Union.
-But starting with 2003, Romania has adopted a governmental decision regarding a special treaty that allow less immigration conditions to be applied for the citizens of Japan, United States, Canada and Switzerland.
+Obtaining a Residence Permit in Romania can sometimes be difficult for the people that are citizens of a country located outside of the European Union.
+But starting with 2003, Romania has adopted a governmental decision regarding some special conditions that can be offered to people from Japan, United States, Canada and Switzerland.

-Since then, we can state that the immigration procedures became easier for the citizens of these countries.
-In order to apply for a Romanian Residence Permit regarding commercial activities, they can now benefit from this special conditions.
+Having this in mind, we can state that the immigration procedures became easier for the persons of these countries, in order to apply for a Romanian Residence Permit regarding commercial activities.

 – to present documents attesting the investment made in accordance with the business plan of the company;

 – to provide proof of the means of support in the amount of at least 500 EUR per month;

 – to provide the funds necessary for the employees of the company in accordance with the object of activity and the business plan.

 All of these conditions shall not be met for any Japanese, American, Canadian and Swiss citizens that want to apply for a Romanian Residence Permit.

 Another important condition was removed for the citizens of these countries, from the list of mandatory conditions to obtain the Residence Permit, and it regards the moment when the Residence Permit has to be renewed, moment that will occur after one year since of Residence Permit.
 The citizens of Japan, United States, Canada and Switzerland will not have to show any of the following documents:

 – documents showing that the investment in the company is materialized in a share capital or transfer of technology worth at least 50.000 EUR or the creation of at least 10 jobs;

 – documents proving a personal incomes of at least 500 EUR per month, obtained from the activity conducted on the territory of Romania.